-St. George, Utah will be the place to be this weekend, February 11 and 12.
+St. George, Utah will be the place to be on February 11 and 12, 2005.
 This is the first ever conference of this type and magnitude in southern Utah.
 The Dixie Convention Center in St. George will host genealogy vendors and speakers from all over the United States.
-The theme of the jamboree is "Hunting for Ancestors."

 Sixty-three training seminar classes will be presented by speakers such as Tom Kemp, Leland Meitzler, Bill Dollarhide, Karen Clifford, Geoff Rasmussen, Robert and Elaine Booth, Dave Shrum, Jon and Loretta Shupe, Bruce Buzby, Kay Hancock, Marlo Schuldt, Holly Hansen, Jenni Johnson, Sue Dintelman, Judy Wight, Shanna Jones, Don Snow and more.
 Topics include What is Happening on the Internet; Enhancing Histories with Photos; Websites: Publish or Perish; Give Life to Old Photos; What Makes the Internet Work and Who is to Blame if It Doesn't; Research Success using Technology; Mapping Your Ancestors; Timelines and Chronologies; a Computer is a Great Helper; a Digital Camera is a New Friend; Ten Reasons for Writing your Life Story; Introduction to England and Wales Research; Three Cs of Irish Research; Planning the Perfect Reunion; Genetic Genealogy - DNA; 200,000 Websites and Where do I Go?; Tracing Immigrant Origins; and much more.